Hirlam/Trac2Markdown.jl/docs/src/scripts/mSMS.md

  *  *  *    * These constructs may also only appear in tdf files, the preprocessing step will include or ignore lines depending on the outcome of the tests.
 The first two variants are there for historic reasons.
 The third form (general if) can easily replace the two varieties above.
    * Note that full SMS also has if-tests, but these are evaluated at playtime (which is more general).

 For many examples of the use of these constructs, take a look at [harmonie.tdf](trunk/harmonie/msms/harmonie.tdf).
-Since changeset [10930], this tdf also covers ensemble mode, there is no separate ''harmeps.tdf'' anymore.
+Since changeset [10930], this tdf also covers ensemble mode, there is no separate *harmeps.tdf* anymore.

 The indentation style used in these tdf files may look confusing, but there is a separation of prepare-time constructs (ifs and loops), which are indented independently of the other standard definition file constructs.

 ## More documentation

- * On [mini-SMS](https://hirlam.org/UG/HL_Documentation/mSMS).
+ * On [`mini-SMS](https://hirlam.org/UG/HL_Documentation/mSMS`).
 Old and slightly outdated, but extensive.
  * On [mini-XCdp](HarmonieSystemDocumentation/scripts/mXCdp).
 A bit more detailed than in this page.
-An even older document (from before the split into two separate programs) can be found [here](https://hirlam.org/UG/HL_Documentation/mSMS/mXCdp).
+An even older document (from before the split into two separate programs) can be found [`here](https://hirlam.org/UG/HL_Documentation/mSMS/mXCdp`).

 ----